Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: QID of the NLS equation

 Certain non-integrable models are known to possess physical properties similar to the integrable ones.
-This distinct class is found to contain models that have solitonic solutions, with properties very similar to those found in integrable ones \cite{f1}.
+This distinct class is found to contain models that have solitonic solutions, with properties very similar to the integrable counterparts \cite{f1}.
 In 2+1 dimensions, such solitonic structures are observed in baby Skyrme model having many potentials and in Ward-modified chiral model \cite{O2}.
 Therefore, recent attempts were made to model such systems as deformed version of integrable ones, with partially conserved nature, called quasi-integrable (QI) systems \cite{1,f1}.
 They are viewed as parametric generalizations of their integrable counterparts.
 Such a generalization manifests itself through the existence of the functions $P_n$ \cite{O2} as,

 wherein $Q_n$s are the `charges' that would have been conserved for the corresponding integrable system with vanishing $P_n$s.
-In general, for quasi-integrable systems, only a finite number of $P_n$s vanish.
-However, {\it asymptotically}, all of them disappear, rendering the quasi-integrable systems integrable asymptotically.
-In particular, for two soliton configuration, the anomaly has the property $\int_{-\infty}^{\infty} dt\,P_n = 0$, with conserved asymptotic charges: $Q_n (t = −\infty) = Q_n (t = +\infty)$.
-For breather-like solutions, the corresponding asymptotic condition is $Q_n (t) = Q_n (t + T )$.
-For other configurations, such as multi-soliton systems, $P_n$s do not vanish, but display interesting boundary properties of topological nature \cite{O2}.
-Recently, the concept of quasi-integrability has been extended to suspersymmetric models too \cite{Own}.
+In general, for quasi-integrable systems, only a subset of all $P_n$s vanish.
+However, {\it asymptotically}, all of them disappear rendering the systems integrable.
+In particular the two soliton configuration has the property